 Students are allowed only 12 unexcused absences for the school year.
-Elementary students with more than 12 unexcused absences may not be promoted.
+Elementary students with more than 12 absences may not be promoted.
 If an elementary student is checked in after 8:00 a.m. or picked up prior to 2:40 p.m., it will be considered a half-day absence.
 Any student who is absent more than 12 days will be required to attend Saturday morning Attendance Recovery sessions.
-For each absence over 12 absences, a student must attend one Saturday morning Attendance Recovery session (8:00 a.m. - 12:00 noon) and pay a \$40 fee.
-Any student who has more than 12 absences without a Dr. excuse for the school year and does not attend the appropriate Attendance Recovery sessions will not be promoted.
+For each absence over 12 absences, a student must attend one Saturday morning Attendance Recovery session (8:00 a.m. - 12:00 noon) and pay the \$40 fee.
+Any student who has more than 12 absences for the school year and does not attend the appropriate Attendance Recovery sessions will not be promoted.

-6th - 12th Absences
+6th - 8th Absences